wp-plugins/mcatfilter/readme.txt

 Tags: mcatfilter, category, exclude, filter, loop Requires at least: 2.1
 Tested up to: 2.7.1
-Stable tag: 0.3.1
+Stable tag: 0.3.2

-Excludes categories from The Loop for display on the home page, in feeds and in archive pages.
+Excludes categories from The Loop for display on the home page, in feeds and some archive pages (except from tag and category pages).

 == Description ==

-mCatFilter for WordPress allows you to exclude categories from The Loop for display on the home page, in feeds and in archive pages.
+mCatFilter for WordPress allows you to exclude categories from The Loop for display on the home page, in feeds and some archive pages (except from tag and category pages).

 = Key features =